ucan-wg/awake/README.md

 ## 1.3 Encryption

-Encryption is core to securing a secure tunnel on a public channel.
+Encryption is core to securing a tunnel.
 Key material and secrets created for AWAKE MUST be considered ephemeral and MUST NOT be reused between sessions.

-At a high-level, AWAKE uses a NIST P-256 [Elliptic Curve Diffie-Hellman](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman) (ECDH) [Double Ratchet](https://signal.org/docs/specifications/doubleratchet/)
+At a high-level, AWAKE uses a NIST P-256 [Elliptic Curve Diffie-Hellman](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman) (ECDH) [Double Ratchet](https://signal.org/docs/specifications/doubleratchet/) to secure messages.

 ### 1.3.1 Asymmetric Keys